4rCh3r/zabbix-backup/README.md

-# About this script

-## Short description
+# Zabbix MySQL backup

-This is a MySQL database backup script for all Zabbix versions from 1.3.1 up to 3.0.3.
+This is a MySQL database backup script for the [Zabbix](http://www.zabbix.com/) monitoring software from version 1.3.1 up to 3.0.3.

-For more informations, see the Wiki (https://github.com/maxhq/zabbix-backup/wiki).
+For more informations, see the [Project Wiki](https://github.com/maxhq/zabbix-backup/wiki).

 ## Version history